Lacosamide (By injection)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetic neuropathy, or a history of depression or mental illness.
-Tell your doctor if you also have heart problems such as heart attack, heart block, heart failure, or heart rhythm problems (such as prolonged PR interval or sick sinus syndrome).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetic neuropathy, or any heart problems.
+Tell your doctor if you have a history of depression or mental health problems.

 Possible Side Effects While Using This Medicine